sdeering/marcqualie.com/_posts/2014-01-31-jekyll-with-boxen.md

 @name                 | Name of your project class above

 Now run the ```boxen``` command to install the project.
+Once that completes you should compile your site if you haven't already using ```jekyll build```.
+You can watch for file changes and auto build using the ```--watch``` flag.
+There is more information on [Jekyll usage](http://jekyllrb.com/docs/usage/) in the documentation.
-If everything goes correctly there should be no errors and you will be able to access your new compiled boxen site from the vhost your setup earlier.
+If everything goes correctly there should be no errors and you will be able to access your new compiled boxen site from the vhost you setup earlier (jekyll.dev).
 If you have changed the _config.yml file to have a different destination folder then make sure you set the correct root directive in your template instead of _site.

 That is all you should need to get a default install of Jekyll running.
 If you run into any troubles or have any questions then please contact me in the comments below.